Ieshitva/ieshitva.github.io/_posts/2020-03-20-My-ICMR-Journey.markdown

 A pdf started downloading.
 My heart rate rose.

-I opened it.
+It opened.

 All the results were given according to your ID with no names mentioned and yes, of course I did not remember my STS ID.
 What a great time I had chosen to check for the results indeed.
 On one hand I have to go for my exam any moment now and on the other hand here I am now unable to know what happened to the thing I worked so hard for over an year.
 Awesome!

-I went to my mail.
+I opened the mail app.
 Searched for ones from ICMR and found one with my assigned ID.

 Copied it and searched for it in the pdf.